 Including direct, indirect and induced economic activity, the industry supports over 2 million jobs.
-167,730 people are employed directly, and a further 1.63 million indirectly in the cosmetics value chain.
+In 2019, over 206,800 people were employed directly, and a further 1.65 million indirectly in the cosmetics value chain.

 For every 10 workers employed in the European cosmetics and personal care industry, at least two further jobs are generated in the wider economy as a result of employees spending their wages on goods and services.